 We have a long history delivering projects for funding bodies and customers including State and Federal Governments, local government, Traditional Owners, not for profit and research bodies, developers, and private landowners.
 We work collaboratively with our customers and complementary industries to deliver projects that benefit the natural environment and the community.VIEW PARTNERS

-Ecological restoration is the rehabilitation and conservation of vegetation back to its natural state.
+Ecological restoration is the process of assisting the recovery of an ecosystem that has been degraded, damaged or destroyed (Society for Ecological Restoration, 2004).
 Envite has over 25 years of experience in bush regeneration and has restored a diverse range of ecosystems including rainforest, coastal vegetation, creek bank vegetation, sclerophyll forest, wetlands and grasslands.

 Ecological restoration can achieve outcomes including: